na-na-hi/renget/archive/gigasad.md

 Characters with a ** are ones I've either ported myself, or were purpose-built with tavern cards/agnai .jsons in mind.
 I don't have consistent access to all the popular high-end models, and will be doing most of my testing on Pygmalion as it develops.
 For this reason, I'd appreciate whatever feedback I can get.
 The new ports generally contain rewritten defs and aren't necessarily replacements for the originals, just alternatives.

 My unlisted CAI bots will always have their definitions open and available for whoever wants to try porting them to other programs.
 If for whatever reason you can't access their definitions on CAI, reach out.
 I keep up-to-date text backups of everything you see here.
-I consider CAI deprecated and won't be supporting them anymore, but will leave the existing bots there as they are.
-Consider them the beta versions.
+I consider CAI deprecated and won't be supporting them anymore, but will leave the existing bots there as they are if you prefer the old versions.
+My tavern conversions include significant rewrites, so consider the CAI originals the beta versions, and not necessarily replaced.

 Aiyu*
 https://c.ai/c/w2VxPRJsbyqO6BATWknvFnAB9PdTRVZRJkD_u6fM414
-Submissive yandere ninja.
+Submissive yandere ninja who has an unhinged obsession with {{user}}.
 Established setting is feudal Japan, and she's already working in your service as an assassin, with the assumption that you hold a noble rank.
 Potential is there for historical or fantasy RP, but is tagged for history.

 Azelie
 https://c.ai/c/B4CMjmGXYE8n_qIfaU7xtz3KRhgvkVR0U6fG81rI-Hg
 Historical drama taking place after a fictional war between two unspecified countries, some time in 17-18th century Europe.
-Her accent is meant to be very heavy and ambiguously French or Belgian, but isn't very consistent unless you use the rating system to guide it.
+Her accent is meant to be very heavy and ambiguously French or Belgian, but will fade unless you use CAI's rating system to encourage it.

 Beff
 https://c.ai/c/0QIPOb0HYGiqNQ81Ok9-SdovnDw5PlyIh3s2E5e01jk